heartsucker/securedrop-community-coc/CoC.md

 ## Preamble

-Like the broader technical and activism communities as a whole, the SecureDrop team is made up of a mixture of staff and volunteers from all over the world, working on every aspect of our mission—including operations, software development, mentorship, and building connections with great people and organizations.
+Like the broader technical and activism communities as a whole, the SecureDrop Community is made up of a mixture of staff and volunteers from all over the world, engaged in various activities—including operations, software development, mentorship, and building connections with great people and organizations.
+All individuals who associate themselves with the SecureDrop Community are on equal footing, regardless of their affiliation with any specific organization.
+There is no hierarchy in the SecureDrop Community, we are organized horizontally.

 To work together effectively in a large, diverse and open community, we have a few ground rules that we expect everyone to adhere to, be it paid staff and